-Relative to many other African countries, HIV/AIDS currently poses less of a threat to the youth in Mali.
-There is a relatively low prevalence rate of about 0.7 per cent among youth between 15 and 24 years.
-However, young women are almost twice as vulnerable to the infection as young men.
-Young female migrant workers are especially susceptible to infection.
-Knowledge about prevention is low and fertility rates extremely high.
-Stigma and discrimination deter young women from participating in prevention of mother to child transmission of HIV programmes.
+In comparison to many other African countries, HIV/AIDS is not so much a threat for young Malians.
+The prevalence rate is relatively low, about 0.75% for young people aged 15 to 24 years.
+However, young women are almost twice more vulnerable than young men.
+Young migrant workers are particularly vulnerable to infection.
+Knowledge of prevention measures is limited, and fertility rates are very high.
+Stigma and discrimination discourage young women from participating in prevention programmes on mother-child HIV transmission.

-In order to protect themselves against HIV/AIDS and improve their well being, women and girls need to be able to make decisions about their own health.
-However, in the 2006 Demographic and Health Survey, only 10 per cent of women said that they believe that they can say no to sexual relations with their husband and 72 per cent said that their husbands make the decisions about their health.
-Eight women die each day from pregnancy-related causes; most of the deaths could be prevented if the women were informed about available services and allowed to take more control over their own health.
+To protect themselves against HIV/AIDS and improve their welfare, women and girls should be able to take decisions concerning their own health.
+However, according to the 2006 Demographic Health Survey of Mali (DHS), only 10% of women felt they could refuse to have sex with their husbands and 72% said their husbands were responsible for decisions concerning their health.
+Eight women die each day from causes related to pregnancy; most of these deaths could be prevented if women were aware of the available services and could have more control over their own health.